mkorelov/TicTacToe/README.md

 - Show winning screen for player 1 or 2, or draw screen and allow play again or return to menu (Done)

 Version 3 Features:
+- Add option to view rules from Main Menu
+- Add option to view rules from Pause Menu
 - Indicate which player's turn it is
-- Add option to view rules from Main Menu
 - keep same score and names if play again is selected
 - Add pop-up when new game starts that asks for name, settings, game format, etc.
 - Add an option to save a game and load it (from a file)